Mehran Ahmadi

 Mehran Ahmadi (مهران احمدی, born February 28, 1974 in Tehran) is an Iranian actor, director and assistant director.
 At the 31st Fajr Film Festival in 1391, he was nominated for the Crystal Simorgh for Best Actor in a Leading Role for Rooze Roshan.

 He started his cinematic activity in the field of acting in 2006 by acting in the film Adam.

+Ahmadi boycotted the Fajr International Film Festival in response to the 2025–2026 Iranian protests.
+In response to Mohammad Hossein Mahdavian's criticism of those boycotting the festival as "cowards", Ahmadi responded by defending those choosing to boycott the festival.